joogps/Processing-Sketchbook/README.md

 # My-Processing-Sketches

-<h3>This repository was created for me to manage and share my coding sketches, which are usually written on the Processing programming language.</h3>
+## This repository was created for me to manage and share my coding sketches, which are usually written on the Processing programming language.

-<h3>I'm a teenager, brazilian programmer.
-I'm new to Github, but I'm already happy to see you here!</h3>
+## I'm a teenager, brazilian programmer.
+I'm new to GitHub, but I'm already happy to see you here!</h3>

-<a href=https://twitter.com/joogps>Visit my page on Twitter!</a>